hamzasidd3634/camera_filter/README.md

           Widget build(BuildContext context) {
             return MaterialApp(
               home: Scaffold(
-                appBar: AppBar(
-                  title: const Text('Camera'),
-                ),
-                body: CameraScreenPlugin(
-                  onDone: (value) {
+                body: CameraScreenPlugin(onDone: (value) {
                   /// value returns the picture path you can save here or navigate to some screen print(value);
                 },

+                    /// value returns the video path you can save here or navigate to some screen
+                    onVideoDone: (value) {
+                  print(value);
+                }

                     /// profileIconWidget: , if you want to add profile icon on camera you can your widget here

                     ///filterColor: ValueNotifier<Color>(Colors.transparent),  your first filter color when you open camera

                     /// filters: [],
                     ///you can pass your own list of colors like this List<Color> colors = [Colors.blue, Colors.blue, Colors.blue .....
 Colors.blue]
                     ///make sure to pass transparent color to first index so the first index of list has no filter effect ),
               ),
             );
           }